Are you more likely to catch the flu this season? What about your family members or colleagues?

 People who live in crowded places are more likely to get the flu.
 If you or a loved one is over 65, talk to a doctor about a flu shot plus the pneumococcal vaccines.
 It can protect you from more than 20 types of bacteria that cause serious diseases like meningitis, pneumonia, and blood infections.

-If you’re a healthy adult over 65, you should get two different pneumococcal vaccines.
+If you’re a healthy adult over 65, you may get two different pneumococcal vaccines.
 The timing and sequence will vary.

 Doctors may suggest this vaccine for some younger adults, particularly those with a higher risk for infections because of liver or heart disease, COPD, kidney failure, diabetes, cancer, and other chronic illnesses.